-As a result of landmark legislation passed in 2007, ComEd has unveiled a
+As a result of landmark legislation passed in 2007, ComEd has an extensive

-portfolio of energy efficiency programs designed to reduce total electricity consumption in Illinois by 2% by 2015.
-The programs offer incentives for the installation of higher efficiency equipment (i.e., lighting technologies, motors, HVAC systems) as well as a new construction design program perfect for businesses considering building a new facility.
+portfolio of energy efficiency programs designed to reduce total electricity consumption in Illinois.
+The programs offer incentives for the installation of higher efficiency equipment (i.e., lighting technologies, motors, HVAC systems) as well as a new construction design assistance program perfect for businesses considering building a new facility.

 Since January 1, 2001, all commercial and industrial businesses in Illinois have been able to select an electricity provider of their choice — as part of legislation passed in 1997 that set restructuring of the Illinois utility industry in motion.
 Businesses have many competitive electricity supply options available to them which offers a tremendous advantage over neighboring Midwestern states that do not allow electricity choice.
 ComEd continues to safely and reliably deliver electricity to end users regardless of whom they select as their energy supplier.
 The